butlerx/wetty/docs/atoz.md

 nano ~/.config/systemd/user/wetty.service
 ```

-The copy and paste this code.
+Then copy and paste this code.

 **Note:** This is an example service file based on all the options documented
 and configured so far.
 You may not want all these option enabled so please